aniqfakhrul/Sharperner/README.md

 ## Caveat
 * Install .NET 3.5 if Dlllauncher project throws errors. ([Download](https://www.microsoft.com/en-us/download/details.aspx?id=21))
 * Make sure to have `msbuild.exe` in place to compile projects
 * Native C++ payload might not work with long shellcode.
-Stageless likely won't work.
+Stageless most likely won't work.

 ## Suggestion
 To avoid touching the disk, Generated .NET executable can be loaded reflectively with powershell.
 AMSI is the enemy now, [amsi.fail](https://amsi.fail) ftw!